Skip to main content

 </ul>

-Note that when accessing properties of an object that didn't load a Safe Navigation Operator should be used.
+When accessing properties of an object that hasn’t loaded yet, use a Safe Navigation Operator.

 // resolver.ts